Beijing expands mass testing as lockdown fears grow

 China is trying to contain a wave of infections in Shanghai -- its biggest city -- which has been almost entirely locked down for weeks and reported 52 new Covid deaths on Tuesday.

-Beijing authorities have ordered people in 12 central districts accounting for most of its population to undergo three rounds of PCR testing after the detection of dozens of cases in the city in recent days.
+Beijing authorities have ordered people in 12 central districts that account for most of its population to undergo three rounds of PCR testing after the detection of dozens of cases in the city in recent days.

 Beijing residents told AFP they feared a repeat of the sudden lockdown in Shanghai, where people have struggled to obtain food and medical care for non-Covid conditions.

-Beijing health official Xu Hejian said Monday that the spread of the virus in the city was still "within the scope of control".
+City health official Xu Hejian said Monday that the spread of the virus in Beijing was still "within the scope of control".

-The capital reported 33 new cases on Tuesday, a fraction of the more than 16,000 tallied in Shanghai in the same period.
+The capital reported 33 new cases on Tuesday, a fraction of Shanghai's daily tally of 16,000.

 But Beijing officials are anxious to avoid a spiralling outbreak.

-They have urged companies to allow employees to work from home, sealed off multiple buildings and suspended local group tourism ahead of the long May 1 national holiday.
+They have urged companies to allow employees to work from home, sealed off multiple residential areas and suspended local group tourism ahead of the long May 1 national holiday.

 Authorities on Monday urged Beijing residents not to leave the city for these holidays unless necessary.